FailAcademy/learning/adp-pt/_slides/month-09/02-intro-to-react-native-II.md

 # Lists and RN

-React Native provides three different components for tranforming data into lists in your app UI:
+React Native provides several different components for transforming data into lists in your app UI:

 - [FlatList](https://facebook.github.io/react-native/docs/flatlist.html) (simpler)
 - [SectionList](https://facebook.github.io/react-native/docs/sectionlist.html) (more features)
+- ListView (deprecated – do not use!)

 ---